I have been a work-at-home freelance writer and media professional for 20 years.

 Credit card companies, travel firms, and hospitality-related businesses hire travel consultants to assist corporate clients with travel planning, booking itineraries, and emergency assistance.

 These jobs are completely virtual, requiring the consultant to work over phone or through email, chat, and sometimes social media.
-During Covid pandemic quarantine, there was a deep lull in this work, but has since picked up.

 With full-time and part-time schedules, moms with excellent customer service skills and a desire to help others will find success in these roles.